-November, 2017 and 2018:
+November, 2023 and 2024:

 - 1. Field appraisers will continue field work. - 2.
 Continue working with the Comptroller's office regarding the ratio study and/or Methods and Assistance Performance Audit. - 3.
 Continue keying in changes made by field appraisers and downloading pictures. - 4.
 Prepare monthly reports. - 5.
 Continue to maintain records management. - 6.
 Prepare new homestead exemption applications for mail-out during the first part of January. - 7.
 Prepare renditions for mail-out during the first part of January. - 8.
 Notify each taxing units' tax assess/collector of appraisal roll changes that require a refund. - 9.
 BOD appoints the following year's Ag Advisory Council at a regular meeting. - 10.
-BOD appoints ARB members for the following year at a regular meeting. - 11.
+County District Administrative judge appoints ARB members for the following year. - 11.
 Submit updated appraisal roll information to each taxing unit. - 12.
-Obtain deed records and make ownership changes, splits and combines, and update parcels and maps to reflect those changes. - 13.
+Obtain deed records and submit to BIS to make ownership changes, splits and combines, and update parcels and maps to reflect those changes. - 13.
 Continue to provide customer service to the general public.

-December, 2017 and 2018:
+December, 2023 and 2024:

 - 1. Field appraisers will continue field work. - 2.
 Continue to key in changes provided by the field appraisers and download new pictures. - 3.
 Continue to work on arbitration cases and lawsuits. - 4.
 Continue working with the Comptroller's office regarding the ratio study and/or Methods and Assistance Performance Audit. - 5.
 Prepare monthly reports. - 6.
 Prepare all homestead exemption applications to surviving spouse of deceased for mail out on January 1st. - 7.
 Notify each taxing units' tax assessor/collectors about any changes to the appraisal roll that requires refunds. - 8.
 Submit updated appraisal roll information to the taxing units. - 9.
-Obtain deed records and make ownership changes, splits and combines and update parcels and maps to reflect those changes. - 10.
+Obtain deed records and submit to BIS to make ownership changes, splits and combines and update parcels and maps to reflect those changes. - 10.
 Continue to provide customer service to the general public. - 11.
 Continue to maintain records management.

-2018 Reappraisal Schedule - Schedule of Work to Be Performed
+2024 Reappraisal Schedule - Schedule of Work to Be Performed

 The same timetable and duties apply in each year.
-The field appraisers shall physically inspect all property in Delta County as described in Area "A".
+The field appraisers shall physically inspect all property in Delta County as described in "Area A".
 The chief appraiser and CAD staff shall continue to complete the same duties and reappraisal steps as outlined above.
+Due to a possible delay of receipt of the worksheets and availability of appraisers, field inspections may begin on or around September 1, 2023 or as soon thereafter as practical.

-2018 Anticipated Work Areas and Target Dates:
+2024 Anticipated Work Areas and Target Dates:

-Eagle Appraisal & Consulting field appraisers will begin work on properties specified in Area A of the plan upon receipt of the field worksheets from the CAD.
+Eagle Appraisal & Consulting field and/or appraisal district appraisers will begin work on properties specified in "Area A" of the plan upon receipt of the field worksheets from the CAD.

-The first area to be inspected for the tax year 2018 is identified as: all properties inside the city limits of the City of Cooper in the area that lies along State Highway 24 from the western city limits line to NW 1st Street, and easterly along W Dallas Avenue area.
+The first area to be inspected for the tax year 2024 is identified as: all properties inside the city limits of the City of Cooper in the area that lies along State Highway 24 from the western city limits line to NW 1st Street, and easterly along W Dallas Avenue area.
 This area comprises the Northwest Quadrant of the City of Cooper.

-Target date for completion of this area is November 14, 2018 or as soon thereafter as practical.
+Target date for completion of this area is November 14, 2023 or as soon thereafter as practical.

-The second area to be inspected for the tax year 2015 is identified as: all properties inside the city limits of the City of Cooper in the area that lies along NW 1st Street, and easterly along E Dallas Avenue area to the eastern city limits of the City of Cooper.
+The second area to be inspected for the tax year 2024 is identified as: all properties inside the city limits of the City of Cooper in the area that lies along NW 1st Street, and easterly along E Dallas Avenue area to the eastern city limits of the City of Cooper.
 This area comprises the Northeast Quadrant of the City of Cooper.

-Target date for completion of this area is December 31, 2018 or as soon thereafter as practical.
+Target date for completion of this area is December 31, 2023 or as soon thereafter as practical.